I want to know about

 When you use the Brightside Services, to make your visit productive and enjoyable, and to enable Brightside to provide you with the best possible services, Brightside may collect and process certain information (including personal information) that either:

-- you provide to us when registering for our online mentoring platform
+- you provide to us, for example when registering for our online mentoring platform or to receive our newsletter or completing an online survey

-is transferred to us from third parties including:
+is transferred to us from third parties including, if you use our online mentoring platform:

 - other institutions that have contracted with Brightside to carry out an online mentoring project with them ("Contracted Partners"); and/or